bemasc/modern-http-proxies/draft-schwartz-modern-http-proxies.md

 * The HTTP method is not altered.
 * The request-related headers such as Content-Type are preserved, but the Host header (or :authority in HTTP/2 and HTTP/3) is altered.
-* Certain characers in the target URI are percent-encoded during URI Template expansion.
+* Certain characters in the target URI are percent-encoded during URI Template expansion.
 * The scheme, which is implicit in the original request, is explicit in the transformed request.
 The scheme in this example is "https", indicating that the client is asking the proxy to establish a secure connection to the target.
 * The client can add Proxy-* headers to communicate with the proxy.